hmc-cs-kcassella/CompostCalculator/README.md

   ### Logout

   Logout whenever you're done adding items to your composter.
 Come back whenever and your information will be saved!
+There is a known error where when you logout you are still able to view all the composters that have been created.
+This is because we never set up a belongs_to association between the user and the composter.

 ## Contributing